funabab/zc-app-vue-starter-template/README.md

 Make sure you've already set the `pluginDomain` in the **package.json** file to match your plugin domain name

+## Building for Another Domain

+To build plugin for another domain, change `pluginDomain` in the **package.json** to `pluginTestingDomain` and set it the alternate domain then build.

 ### Project setup

 ```